LagoLunatic/ww_model_helpers/material_editing_README.md

 One of the easiest to edit and most useful properties is `CullMode`, which affects which side(s) of the mesh's faces will be hidden.
 It has the following options:
 * `None` - Both the front and back of the mesh will be visible.
 * `Front` - Only the back of the mesh will be visible.
-* `None` - Only the front of the mesh will be visible.
+* `Back` - Only the front of the mesh will be visible.

 One use for this is when you want to have a thin mesh (such as a cape) and don't want to waste polygons creating both a front and a back for the mesh.
 You can have just one layer of polygons and set the face culling to `None` so that the mesh if visible from both sides.